smmalavi/TMS-ioFit/README.md

 In comparison with the uniform sampling method, the FIM-based optimal sampling method results in more accurate estimation of the IO curve and parameters with fewer TMS pulses.

-The fundamentals of FIM based IO curve estimation has been discussed in [1].
+The fundamentals of the FIM optimal-sampling-based IO curve estimation and comparison with the uniform sampling have been discussed in [1].

 TMS ioFit was developed by the Department of Psychiatry & Behavioral Sciences, Duke University School of Medicine.